 Furthermore my limited understanding of the world is often what reminds me of my need to have faith in trust in Jesus.
 I may not know everything or understand everything but Jesus does.
 Similarly if God truly is just, he is able to judge each individual based on their capacity to understand and capacity to have faith in Jesus.
 I think this is absolutely remarkable.
 For we live in a world that theoretically judges every individual equally based on a set of laws and regulations.
 But God is bigger than all that for he knows the heart and mind of each individual and can judge us based on each individuals capacity.

-I recently told my husband that part of our relationship with God is coming to understand our own individual capacity so that we can live up to that gifting and then having faith and trust that God can do the rest.
+Part of our relationship with God is coming to understand our own individual capacity so that we can live up to that gifting and then having faith and trust that God can do the rest.
 For we all have limits, boundaries, capacities of which we cannot exceed but God can for he has no limit.
 For to the disciples Jesus said we would do even greater things than he.